civictechdc/clean-slate/README.md

 note: If you need to use quotation marks, the character must be 'escaped' with a backslash.
 For example, the quotation marks around "Pending" in `helperText` are escaped like this: `\"Pending\"`

 ---
-Developement guide:

-    First, make sure that you have [`git`](http://git-scm.com/downloads) on your computer.
-Create your own [fork](https://guides.github.com/activities/forking/) of the repository, then clone it to your computer:

-    git clone git@github.com:[YOUR GITHUB NAME]/expungement-dc.git

-	You can work on the `master` branch (which is the default), but it's preferable to set up a new branch if you're working on a specific feature:

-    git checkout -b [NEW BRANCH NAME]

----
 To Do:

 - Add Ineligible Felonies to Step #6 of the wizard